 Porcelain veneers are one of the most accessible and popular cosmetic dentistry solutions for patients in NE Calgary.
-Their popularity stems in part from how quickly they can be prepared and placed, the wide variety of flaws that veneers can hide, and their relatively low cost.
+Their popularity stems partly from how quickly they can be prepared and placed, the variety of flaws that veneers can hide, and their relatively low cost.
 One question that the staff at Totally Dental receives quite often is whether porcelain veneers are safe for your teeth.

-The entire staff at your dental clinic in NE Calgary is determined to provide you with safe alternatives to help you achieve your cosmetic dentistry goals, including veneers.
-The question is an important one, though, and to answer it properly we need to give you some information about the different types of veneers and how they work.
-With that information in hand, you’ll be able to reach a full understanding of the risks of veneers alongside their obvious advantages.
+The entire staff at your dental clinic in NE Calgary is determined to provide safe alternatives to help you achieve your cosmetic dentistry goals, including veneers.
+The question is an important one, though, and to answer it properly, we need to give you some information about the different types of veneers and how they work.
+With that information in hand, you’ll fully understand the risks of veneers alongside their obvious advantages.

-Porcelain veneers of all types are small shell-like items usually made of porcelain that are designed to cover a tooth that is flawed in one or more ways.
+Porcelain veneers of all types are small shell-like items usually made of porcelain designed to cover a tooth that is flawed in one or more ways.
 It may be misshapen, oddly spaced or sized, stained, or all of the above.
-The placement of a veneer over that flawed tooth hides all those flaws and projects a pristine profile.
+Placing a veneer over that flawed tooth hides all those flaws and projects a pristine profile.
 There are two main types of veneers.

-Before a traditional porcelain veneer is placed on your tooth, your dentist in NE Calgary will need to grind down some material from your tooth.
-The material removed will include your enamel, and may even extend past the enamel layer.
-Removing that material is necessary so that the veneer can lay flush on and be bonded to your tooth without adding unnatural-seeming bulk to your tooth.
+Before a traditional porcelain veneer is placed on your tooth, our dentist in NE Calgary will need to grind down some material from your tooth.
+Removing that material is necessary so the veneer can lay flush on and bond to your tooth without adding unnatural-seeming bulk.
+The removed material will include your enamel and may extend past the enamel layer.

-“No-prep” refers to no preparation.
-A tooth that is going to be covered with a no-prep veneer still needs to be prepared — the name is a bit of a misnomer — but the preparation is much less invasive.
-Preparing for a no-prep veneer may still require the removal of some material from your tooth but, if so, only some enamel will be removed.
+“No prep” refers to no preparation.
+A tooth that will be covered with a no-prep veneer still needs to be prepared — the name is a bit of a misnomer — but the preparation is much less invasive.
+Preparing for a no-prep veneer may still require the removal of some material from your tooth, but if so, only some enamel will be removed.

 We can only answer this question very generally.
-To understand what will be involved when you get porcelain veneers in NE Calgary, you should discuss the question with a dentist near you who can examine the teeth you want to cover.
-A complete answer to this question is only possible with information about the health of the underlying tooth or teeth, gums, and oral health generally.
+A complete answer to this question is only possible with general information about the underlying tooth or teeth, gums, and oral health.
+To understand what will be involved when you get porcelain veneers near you, you should discuss the question with our dentist near you who can examine the teeth you want to cover.

-The porcelain veneers and bonding material that attaches them to your teeth are not harmful to your teeth.
-In fact, those veneers mask flaws that may make the teeth vulnerable and can lend strength to those underlying teeth.
-On the other hand, the removal of tooth material — especially what we referred to as traditional materials — does change the physical structure of your underlying tooth.
+The porcelain veneers and bonding material that attaches them to your teeth are not harmful.
+Those veneers mask flaws that may make the teeth vulnerable and can lend strength to those underlying teeth.
+On the other hand, removing tooth material — especially what we refer to as traditional materials — does change the physical structure of your underlying tooth.